Spinach and Basil Stuffed Shells with Creamy Fontina Sauce

 This post is sponsored by Cakebread Cellars.
 Thank you for supporting Nerds with Knives’ sponsors!

 Whenever we cook for a crowd, baked pasta is our go-to.
 All the prep can be done ahead of time, so all that we have to do is pop the pan in the oven, make a quick salad and open the wine.
-This time of year, the farmer’s market is bursting with early summer vegetables like Swiss chard, baby peas, spring onions and basil.
+This time of year, the farmer’s market is bursting with early summer vegetables like fresh spinach, Swiss chard, baby peas, spring onions and basil.
 So to celebrate the season, we made our stuffed shells with a mix of our favorite greens and paired them with the most delicious fontina cream sauce.
 And then popped the corks on a couple of bottles of white wine and enjoyed the sunshine!

 Our wine of choice to pair with a beautiful early-summer outdoor dinner is something light with a subtle floral and fruit character.
 We’ve paired up with Cakebread Cellars’ Napa Valley Chardonnay and our garden peonies opened up just in time to help us celebrate the season.